cjdbarlow/bedside-notebook/anaesthesia/periop/icd.md

 Consider **re-programming ICD** if:
 * ICD and EMI is expected
 * Movement from shock could be hazardous
+Patients who have defibrillation or antitachycardia functions inactivated should be on continuous monitoring with external defibrillation equipment readily available, and have their therapy reactivated prior to discharge.

 Consider **re-programming pacemaker functions** if: